 In 2005 Bill King was murdered at his bait and tackle store down the road from the current community garden site.
 In response, Cedar Grove United Methodist Church

 held a prayer vigil for healing and peace at the site of the murder.
 At the prayer vigil two visions came together:

 Scenobia Taylor, an African-American woman, had a vision to donate 5 acres of her family’s land to the church for the healing of the community; Rev. Grace Hackney, the pastor of the predominately white church, was exploring ways that the community could reconcile with the land by growing food sustainably.

 Due in large part to

-.Our mission at Anathoth is to cultivate peace by using regenerative agriculture to connect people with their neighbors, the land, and God.
+Like Jeremiah, Anathoth has a vision of holistic reconciliation, shalom, in which relationships with all creatures are redeemed to their fullness.Our mission is to cultivate peace by using good food and sustainable agriculture to connect people with their neighbors, the land, and God.